Rajib-Mardi/Automated-EC2-health-checks-configuration-and-backup-restore/README.md

 * The script continuously checks the state of the newly created volume until it is in the ```available``` state.
 * Once available, it attaches the new volume to the instance at device ```/dev/xvdab```.

-* This script finds the latest snapshot of a volume attached to a specified EC2 instance, creates a new volume from that snapshot, and then attaches the new volume back to the same instance.

 ![Automation-with-Python – restore-volume py 02-10-2023 23_45_03](https://github.com/Rajib-Mardi/Automation-with-Python1/assets/96679708/365d8053-f15e-4fa3-b7d3-e240da38743a)